 DATA@Birmingham Newsletter, 26 March 2021

-Welcome to the first DATA@Birmingham (Data science & Artificial intelligence and Turing Activities) newsletter, which brings the University’s Turing activities into the Institute for Institute for Interdisciplinary Data Science and Artificial Intelligence.
+Welcome to the first DATA@Birmingham (Data science & Artificial intelligence and Turing Activities) newsletter, which brings the University’s Turing activities into the Institute for Interdisciplinary Data Science and Artificial Intelligence.

 Events at the University of Birmingham